mendix/docs/content/en/docs/releasenotes/developer-portal/_index.md

 #### Improvements

+* We added the following features to Epics:
-* Tag management - You can now rename, delete or change colors of your tags (21 colors to choose from!)
+  * You can now add, rename, and delete tags, as well as change tag colors (21 colors to choose from!).
-* It is now possible to create, link or remove stories directly from an epic
+  * You can now create, link, or remove stories directly from an epic.
-* Deeplink URL is now shown in the URL bar so you can bookmark individual pages including stories, epics or your main board, and easily come back to them later
+  * The address bar in your browser now shows the link to the exact board, story, and epic, so you can bookmark individual pages and easily come back to them.
-* If you are using Scrum, you can now see an summary of your completed sprints on the Archive page.
-You can see how many stories were completed (and uncompleted) and the breakdown of completed points in the sprint.
+  * If you use Scrum, you can now see a summary of your completed sprint on the [archived Sprint details](/developerportal/collaborate/epics/#archived-sprint-details) page.
+You can see how many stories were completed and uncompleted, as well as the breakdown of completed points in the Sprint.
-* You can now import and export stories using Excel.
-More information can be found in our documentation.
+  * You can now [import](/developerportal/collaborate/epics/#import-stories) and [export](/developerportal/collaborate/epics/#export-archived-stories) stories using Excel files.

 ### April 4th, 2023